01 of 06

 How to Prepare Bitter Melon (Foo Gwa)

-While bitter melon is one of my favorite Chinese vegetables, even I must admit that, like cilantro, it’s an acquired taste!
+While bitter melon is one of our favorite Chinese vegetables, like cilantro, it’s an acquired taste!
 Here are simple tips for preparing bitter melon to use in stir-fries and other Chinese dishes.
 If you're a real fan of this veggie, you can skip parboiling the melon, which is designed to make its distinct flavor less overpowering.Continue to 2 of 6 below.

 02 of 06